muratk5n/thirdwave/en/README.md

 ---

-Verification in the new social media system will be easy - governments run their own MD servers, whoever they give usernames to are automatically verified.
+Verification for the "new social media" will be easy - governments run their own MD servers, whoever they give usernames to are automatically verified.
 For celebrities, or other notable characters for-private servers can offer such a service.
-If you are on
-@celeb.social and if that server is widely known, checkmarks would mean legit verification.

 ---